 Then, once we got off at the bus stop called, Industrijali, it was minutes before 12pm.
 So, we rushed to get to the church.
 And, once we were at the front panting like we’d done a sprint, our hearts sank as we saw that the door was not open.

 Then, someone came out from the front door so we went on in.
 And, as we were speaking to the young lady there… she said the church was still on for viewing!
 So, like sweaty pigs we had a look at the church inside…

 Then, we went up to the bell tower area and saw some great views of the surrounding area.

 Have A Specialty Beer In Gozo’s First Craft Brewery

-After Max and I had finished our visit at the Church Of St John The Baptist… I had already done some research on other things we could do within walking distance.
+After Paul and I had finished our visit at the Church Of St John The Baptist… I had already done some research on other things we could do within walking distance.
 And, as we love trying new things especially beer, we had to stop by this place…

 OK, so it doesn’t look like anything special from the outside.
 Yet once we walked through this section, onto our right, our eyes lit up.
 And here, on a hot Summer’s day we were going to quench our thirst at Lord Chambray.